 What is DOL?

 The Department of Labor (DOL) manages the wages and working conditions connected to the H-1B visa.

 The Student Exchange Visitor Information System (SEVIS) is an internet-based system that requires institutions to report various data regarding students on F and M visas as well as exchange visitors on J visas.
 Primary visa holders and their dependents in these visa classifications are required to report their home address, registration information, etc.

 What is the Form DS-2019?

-It is a certificate of eligibility for a J-1/J-2 visa and it confirms that the institution has screened the Exchange Visitor for appropriate academic credentials and adequate financial support to undertake the research stay in the United States.
-The DS-2019 has an expiration date and must be maintained with periodic institutional validations.
+It is a certificate of eligibility for a J-1/J-2 visa and confirms that the institution has screened the exchange visitor for appropriate academic credentials and adequate financial support to undertake the research stay in the United States.
+The Form DS-2019 has an expiration date and must be maintained with periodic institutional validations.

 The Form I-797 is the basic form used by USCIS in adjudicating visa petitions.
 H-1B approval notices are issued on Form I-797 and it is this document that needs to be presents to the DOS Consular Officer and the CBP Inspector to establish entitlement to H-1B benefits.